A Guided Unconditional Diffusion Model to Synthesize and Inpaint Radio Galaxies from FIRST, MGCLS and Radio Zoo

 However, discrepancies remain, indicating that the DDPM struggles to fully reproduce certain complex behaviors observed in real radio galaxies.
 These differences highlight the need for further refinements, such as improved training strategies or more sophisticated conditioning techniques, to enhance the model’s ability to generate physically accurate representations of radio sources.

-We also tested our DDPM performance while inpainted images.
+We also tested our DDPM performance with inpainted images.
 We saw that our model produce realistic looking results and that the statistical distributions of the inpainted regions have similar statistics.